wilsonfreitas/python-bizdays/README.md

 ## Using

 Business days calculations are done for a given calendar specification.
-The calendar specification is a `.cal` file containing the weekdays to be considered as non-business days and a iso-formated list of dates representing holidays.
+Calendar specification is a `.cal` file containing the weekdays to be considered as non-business days and a iso-formated list of dates representing holidays.
 Here follows an example: